IIariaBaroni/GettingAndCleaningData_Project/CodeBook.md

 fBodyGyromeanFreqY
 fBodyGyromeanFreqZ

-fBodyAccMagmean		These variables are the application of Fast Fourier Transform from the acceleration, always for mean, std and meanFreq, based on frequences fBodyAccMagstd fBodyAccMagmeanFreq
+#####These variables are the application of Fast Fourier Transform from the acceleration, always for mean, std and meanFreq, based on frequences
+fBodyAccMagmean
+fBodyAccMagstd
+fBodyAccMagmeanFreq

-fBodyBodyAccJerkMagmean		Same variables of above, but derived in frequence to obtain Jerk signals (one per each axis and both for means, std, meanFreq) fBodyBodyAccJerkMagstd fBodyBodyAccJerkMagmeanFreq
+#####Same variables of above, but derived in frequence to obtain Jerk signals (one per each axis and both for means, std, meanFreq)
+fBodyBodyAccJerkMagmean
+fBodyBodyAccJerkMagstd
+fBodyBodyAccJerkMagmeanFreq

-fBodyBodyGyroMagmean	These variables are the application of Fast Fourier Transform (FFT) from the Gyroscopy, always for mean, std and meanFreq, based on frequences fBodyAccMagstd fBodyBodyGyroMagstd fBodyBodyGyroMagmeanFreq
+#####These variables are the application of Fast Fourier Transform (FFT) from the Gyroscopy, always for mean, std and meanFreq, based on frequences
+fBodyBodyGyroMagmean
+fBodyAccMagstd
+fBodyBodyGyroMagstd
+fBodyBodyGyroMagmeanFreq

-fBodyBodyGyroJerkMagmean	Same variables of above, but derived in frequence to obtain Jerk signals (one per each axis and both for means, std, meanFreq) fBodyBodyGyroJerkMagstd fBodyBodyGyroJerkMagmeanFreq
+#####Same variables of above, but derived in frequence to obtain Jerk signals (one per each axis and both for means, std, meanFreq)
+fBodyBodyGyroJerkMagmean
+fBodyBodyGyroJerkMagstd
+fBodyBodyGyroJerkMagmeanFreq